lukas-weber/Carlo.jl/docs/src/resulttools.md

 # [ResultTools](@id result_tools)

-This is a small module to ease importing LoadLeveller results back into Julia.
+This is a small module to ease importing Carlo results back into Julia.
 It contains the function

 ```@docs
-LoadLeveller.ResultTools.dataframe
+Carlo.ResultTools.dataframe
 ```

 An example of using ResultTools with DataFrames.jl would be the following.